Fire safety in your home

 Fire safety in an HMO (house of multiple occupation)

-An HMO is shared by 3 or more people who are members of more than 2 families.
+An HMO is shared by 3 or more people who are members of 3 or more families.

 As well as fire alarms, smoke alarms and fire safe furniture, an HMO must have: